Second Republic of Korea

 The Second Republic of Korea was the government of South Korea from June 1960 to May 1961.

 The Second Republic was founded months after the April Revolution mass protests against President Syngman Rhee, succeeding the First Republic and establishing a parliamentary government under President Yun Posun and Prime Minister Chang Myon.
 The Second Republic ended Rhee's authoritarianism and repression, formed a liberal democracy, and formulated the first Five-Year Plans to develop the formerly neglected economy.
 After thirteen months it was overthrown by the South Korean Army in the May 16 coup led by Park Chung Hee.
 The Second Republic was replaced by a provisional military government under the Supreme Council for National Reconstruction, leading to the Third Republic of Korea.

-The short-lived Second Republic was the only parliamentary government in the history of Korea.
+The short-lived Second Republic was the only parliamentary government in the history of South Korea.